 TGm editor: please update the first paragraph in this subclause as shown below:

 The general format of elements limits the size of the information to 255 octets in an element without Element ID Extension field (Figure 10-47 (Example of the element fragmentation without Element ID Extension)) or 254 octets in an element with Element ID Extension field (Figure 10-48 (Example of the element fragmentation with Element ID Extension)).
 A STA may transmit information that is too large to fit in a single element by fragmenting the element into a series of elements consisting of the element that the information does not fit, immediately followed by one or more Fragment elements as illustrated in Figure 10-47 (Example of the element fragmentation without Element ID Extension).
 Information that fits in a single element shall not be fragmented.
+The rules related to element fragmentation for the case where a fragmentable element is carried as a subelement within an element that is not fragmentable are described in 10.28.12a.
 All the information for a fragmented element shall be in the same MMPDU.

 Element defragmentation